Lee Yoon-jung: Directing style

-Aside from Tearliner, Lee has formed successful collaborations with various talented individuals in the drama industry on multiple occasions.
-She partnered twice with director Kwon Seok-jang, working on the productions of Stamp on the Heart and Golden Time.
-Lee and writer Lee Jung-ah also teamed up twice, working on both Coffee Prince and Heart to Heart.
-Furthermore, Lee collaborated with writers Joon Young-shin and Joo Won-gyu for the dramas Argon and The Lies Within respectively.
-Additionally, Lee collaborated with writer Shin Ha-eun twice, for mini-series Argon and one-act drama Anthology.
+Beyond her partnership with Tearliner, Lee is known for maintaining recurring professional relationships with a variety of creative collaborators in the drama industry.
+She has partnered twice with director Kwon Seok-jang on the productions Stamp on the Heart and Golden Time.
+Her writing partnerships are notably consistent, having collaborated with several writers on multiple projects.
+She teamed with Lee Jung-ah for both Coffee Prince and Heart to Heart, and with Shin Ha-eun for the mini-series Argon and the one-act drama Anthology.
+Additionally, she worked with writers Joon Young-shin and Joo Won-gyu on both Argon and The Lies Within.